sadsfae/ansible-elk/README.md

     - Ubuntu 22.04 (Jammy) and newer
   - **Auto-Fallback:** On unsupported platforms (RHEL 10, Debian 11, Ubuntu 20.04), the playbook automatically uses Logstash backend with a warning message
   - Logstash backend (default) works on **all** supported platforms
   - **Fluentd clients** forward syslog to the server via rsyslog instead of installing Filebeat (backs the ELK/EFK client playbook).
-Use platforms supported by fluent-package v6 for both server and clients.
+The fluent-package v6 platform check applies to the fluentd server; clients only need rsyslog.
 - Install curator by setting `install_curator_tool: true` in `install/group_vars/all.yml`
 - **X-Pack Note**: As of Elasticsearch 6.3+, X-Pack features are built directly into the stack and no longer require separate plugin installation.
 Security, monitoring, and other features can be enabled via configuration in `elasticsearch.yml`.
-When security is enabled, set `install_elasticsearch_xpack: true` so the logstash role authenticates to Elasticsearch when loading the filebeat index template.
+When security is enabled, set `install_elasticsearch_xpack: true` so the playbook authenticates to Elasticsearch (logstash index-template load and output, Kibana).
+The fluentd backend is not supported with Elasticsearch security enabled.

 ## Security and Authentication